Xaaq/Rocket-args/docs/contributing.md

 You want to contribute?
 Great!

-Below you will find some tips and proposed workflow so have a look.
+Below you will find instructions how to setup environment, launch tests, build docs etc.

 ## Setup environment

-Before you start install [pyenv]https://github.com/pyenv/pyenv) if you haven't yet - tool for managing python versions.
+Before you start install [pyenv]https://github.com/pyenv/pyenv) if you haven't yet - it is tool for managing python versions.

 1. Clone repo.
 1. Install appropriate python versions supported by this repository by `pyenv`: